-What is COMPASS, and what will it mean for expats?
+What is COMPASS, and what does it mean for expats?

-From 1 September 2023, EP candidates must pass a two-stage eligibility framework.
+As of September 2023, EP candidates must pass a two-stage eligibility framework.
 In addition to meeting the stage one qualifying salary, EP candidates must also pass the points-based stage two: COMPASS.
-Put simply, COMPASS scoring will be based on criteria including salary, qualifications, diversity (firm related) and support for local employment.
+Put simply, COMPASS scoring is based on criteria including salary, qualifications, diversity (firm related) and support for local employment.
 There are also two additional criteria of skills bonus (shortage occupation list) and strategic economic bonus (firm related) for companies who can satisfy innovation or internationalisation benchmarks.

 8588 8980 | transformborders.com

-Now we have your immigration issues sorted, want to know where to live in Singapore?
+Now we have your immigration and ONE Pass application questions answered, want to know where to live in Singapore?
 Read this article to help choose your new neighbourhood!